Cloudflare Lava Lamps

 The Verdict

-"About 100 lava lamps in the Cloudflare lobby at 101 Townsend Street, with a wall-mounted camera recording the wax motion as one source of entropy for the company's cryptographic random number generator.
+"About 100 lava lamps in the Cloudflare lobby, with a wall-mounted camera recording the wax motion as one source of entropy for the company's cryptographic random number generator.
 Free, weekday business hours, takes about five minutes."

 What you need to know